Elkins Fish & Game Club

 Each year we conduct an Introduction to Firearms event to introduce people, both young and old, to the shooting sports.
 We own and operate a small range, which we use for this event, and for casual shooting and sighting in by our members.

 Since the early '90s, we have sent over 100 local area children to the Barry Conservation Camp, with a focus on fishing, hunting, and shooting.
 The camp is for youth who love the outdoors, prefer participating in a small camp, and enjoy hands-on learning about the outdoors, conservation, and the environment.
-In 2011, the club made a five year commitment to sponsor the Coyote Cabin at the camp.
+In 2011, the club made a commitment to sponsor and maintain the Coyote Cabin at the camp.

 Each year, we send an area woman to the Becoming an Outdoors Woman program.
 BOW is a workshop focused on learning outdoor skills, usually associated with hunting and fishing, but useful for many outdoor pursuits.
 The program has summer and winter sessions.